The beauty of the ordinary

 Postcards Home is not about writing a full-blown memoir; it is about starting small.
 But in a way, the notion of memoir, of writing personally, is where Postcards Home is steering you.
 Memoirs capture memories and moments, but they do so with intention.
 They serve to tell us a story, show us a shift, let us into a perspective that changed you somehow.
 And in this context, memories can jump backwards and forwards.
 They can come and go, because they do come and go.

-In my opinion, at least, a memoir is not so much about the person writing it (unlike an autobiography) so much as it is about capturing that moment in time and writing of how it shaped them somehow, changed them even.
+In my opinion, at least, a memoir is not so much about the person writing it (unlike an autobiography) so much as it is about capturing a moment in time and writing of how it shaped them somehow, changed them even.
 And that’s what memories do.
 They mean something to us, because they shaped us.
 One moment here, another there.
 When you write of your memories, then, whether in blog form or in the chapter of a memoir, we can read of who you once were and then of who you are now.
 We don’t need everything pieced together for us, all in a row, filled in with your date of birth or the address of your first home or what you had for breakfast (again).
 Let your reader follow your lead.
 Focus on the moment, not on the prequel.
 Focus on the detail, not on the facts that make up a minute-by-minute account.